BunnyEncoder20/py_api_dev/README.md

         ```
         4. We can specify which cols of table by using the tablename.colname (tablename.* for all columns)

-3. Alembic
+3. **Alembic - DB Migration Tool**
     1. SqlAlchemy Limitations
         - When it comes to upgrading our tables, SqlAlchemy cannot change already made tables and cols
         - This is becasue if the table already exists, it'll not add any new changes to the tables casue it is already there.
 Hence we cannot change or add new cols
         - Till now I was dropping the old tables and restarting the server to make changes / adding cols to a table
-    2. Alembic - DB Migration Tool
+    2. Where Alembic comes into picture
         - Why DB migration tool ?
             - Developers can track changes to code and rollback code easily with GIT.
 Why can't we do the same for database models/tables
             - Database migrations allow us to incrementally track changes to database schema and rollback changes to any point in time